ipfs/ipfs-webui/README.md

 #### `IPFS_GO_EXEC`

-It is possible to test against arbitrary versions by tweaking `go-ipfs` in `devDependencies` section of `package.json` and applying the change via `npm i`.
+It is possible to test against arbitrary versions by tweaking `kubo` in `devDependencies` section of `package.json` and applying the change via `npm i`.

 One can also override the binary used in e2e tests by providing a path to an alternative one via `IPFS_GO_EXEC`: